 There are more than 20,000 terpenes in existence and at least 100 produced by the cannabis plant.

-At first glance, terpenes are the organic compounds responsible for the wide variety of fragrant flavours and smells in cannabis, but that’s only the beginning.
-Each terpene has its own therapeutic properties and many of them positively interact with the body’s native endocannabinoid system (ECS).
-Terpenes also have a synergistic effect with the other compounds in cannabis – they work together to influence the dominant effects of the other cannabinoids, in what is commonly called the “entourage effect”.
+At first glance, terpenes are the organic compounds responsible for the wide variety of fragrant flavours and smells in cannabis, but that's only the beginning.
+Each terpene has its own therapeutic properties and many of them positively interact with the body.
+Terpenes also have a synergistic effect with the other compounds in cannabis - they work together to influence the dominant effects of the other cannabinoids, in what is commonly called the “entourage effect”.

-Some terpenes are relatively well known for their potential in biomedicine and have been used in traditional medicine for centuries, while others are yet to be studied in detail.
+Some terpenes are relatively well known for their potential for centuries, while others are yet to be studied in detail.
 Because of the very low toxicity, terpenes are already widely used as food additives and in cosmetic products.
 Thus, they have been proven safe and well-tolerated.

 Terpenes or terpenoids - how do they differ?

 You may have heard the term “terpenoid”.
 The name is very similar to terpenes, but what are terpenoids and how do they differ from terpenes?

 Terpenes and terpenoids are definitely related.
 Terpenes can be considered the natural “on-the-growing-plant” version of terpenoids – which are transformed by drying and curing the cannabis flower.
 The drying process and conditions change the way the molecules transform (and taste) at the end of the day.

 Terpenoids are used constantly outside of cannabis (and outside of plants) for their aromatic qualities: it’s how perfumes, essential oils, and spices are created.